-His tough guy reputation really took hold once he ventured down under playing for Manly in the seventies.
-Having starred in the Great Britain Lions team that famously won the Ashes in 1970, he also made a name for himself as uncompromising chap in the World Cup that same year.
+His tough-guy reputation really took hold once he ventured down under, playing for Manly in the seventies.
+Having starred in the Great Britain Lions team that famously won the Ashes in 1970, he also made a name for himself as an uncompromising chap in the World Cup that same year.

 The following year he joined up with Manly, making an immediate impression and according to the man he would have a brutal brawl with, South Sydney’s George Piggins, ‘Reilly pretty much introduced the lethal elbow into football’.
 Piggins himself was a hard man and the two came to blows in back in 1973.
 Piggins stated in his autobiography,

 “We grabbed each other and there were a couple of headbutts and punches thrown.
 Meanwhile, the game went on.
 We had hold of each other at that point and I said to Reilly, “If we carry it on, we’ll be off the paddock.
 Yeah, he said.
 I relaxed my hold and next thing he let me have it – a big Liverpool Kiss.

 Then it was really on…I had a bit of strength and I was able to fling him to the ground and lob on top of him…I went straight for one of his eyes and I’ll swear I had it out in my hand.
 Ray Branighan, an ex-teammate with Souths who had joined Manly, ran in at exactly that moment and pushed me, and Reilly’s right eye popped back in.”